 At times like this it is especially helpful to contact a carer support organisation.
 Contact the SANE counselling support on 1800 18 SANE (7263) for referral to a group in your area.

-For further information, please see the Guide for Families.
+For further information, please see our Guide for Families, Friends and Carers.

 When people are depressed they may even see ‘getting support’ as something negative.